Jazz and gyoza dumpling heaven, a cliffside temple, and underground art

 Utsunomiya is Japan's top destination for gyoza, boasting over 200 gyoza restaurants serving up this savory treat that originated in Chinese cuisine.

-Traditionally, gyoza are wonton wrappers filled with minced pork and garlic.
+Traditionally, gyoza are dumplings filled with minced pork and garlic.
 Most often pan-fried, they can also be deep-fried, steamed, or grilled.
-Utsunomiya's gyoza run from the standard to the eclectic, with offerings like shrimp, mushroom, and even chocolate dessert versions.
+Utsunomiya's gyoza range from the standard to the eclectic, with offerings like shrimp, mushroom, and even chocolate dessert versions.
 Gyoza-restaurant hopping is a delicious way to spend your time in town.

 Embark on an underground adventure